SystemsApproach/private5g/cloud.rst

    a managed service.

    Current version is one edit pass beyond a cut-and-paste from the OPs book.
-Still needs a thorough edit even out the level of detail and highlight the essential ideas.
+Still needs a thorough edit to even out the level of detail and highlight the essential ideas.

    Would probably benefit from a use case (e.g., IoT) to help tie it all together.

 This chapter describes how to assemble all the pieces described in the previous chapters to provide 5G connectivity as a managed cloud service.
-Such a service might be deployed in enterprises in support of Industry 4.0.
+Such a service might be deployed in enterprises, for example, in support of Industry 4.0.

 The first step is to implement all the components using cloud native building blocks.
 We start by introducing those building blocks in Section 6.1.
 The second step is to introduce yet another component—a *Cloud Management Platform*—that is responsible for operationalizing 5G-as-a-Service.
-The rest of this chapter describes how to build a Management System using open source tools.
+The rest of this chapter describes how to build such a management system using open source tools.

 Before getting into the details, it is important to remember that mobile cell service (both voice and broadband) has been offered as a Telco service for 40 years.
-Treating it as a managed cloud service is a significant departure from that history, especially in how the resulting connectivity is operated and managed.
-In particular, the cloud-based Management Platform described in this chapter is significantly different than the legacy OSS/BSS mechanisms that have traditionally been the centerpiece of the Telco management story.
-The terminology is also different, but that only matters if you are trying to map Telco terminology onto cloud terminology.
-This is a topic we take up in a companion book, and focus instead on a from-scratch cloud-based design.
+Treating it as a managed cloud service is a significant departure from that history, most notably in how the resulting connectivity it provides is operated and managed.
+As a consequence, the Cloud Management Platform described in this chapter is significantly different than the legacy OSS/BSS mechanisms that have traditionally been the centerpiece of the Telco management machinery.
+The terminology is also different, but that only matters if you are trying to map Telco terminology onto cloud terminology (which we are not).
+We take up the "terminology mapping problem" in a companion book, and focus instead on a from-scratch cloud-based design.

 .. _reading_ops:
 .. admonition:: Further Reading